Jaime Vila: Gymnastics career

 Vila was a serious man of few words and with a very strict lifestyle.
 He dedicated his life and efforts to his vocation, which was "not the triumph, but simple and constant physical improvement".
-This is why he lived a long life for his time, dying an unmarried man at the age of 94, and having worked until just months before his death.
+He died an unmarried man at the age of 94, having worked until just months before his death.
 He stayed in the gymnasium morning and afternoons, attending to his students (and he always had students), and sometimes he even had private classes at noon.
 And Sundays were used to organize all kinds of competitions and excursions outside the city.
 For instance, in 1898, Vila organized the first official race in Catalonia, which ran between Barcelona and Sarria.
 He was also a member of the Center Excursionista de Catalunya for more than forty years.

 On 24 September 1900, in a meeting held in Barcelona by the Spanish Gymnastics Federation, he was awarded the first Diploma of Honor, created by the painter Antonio Utrillo.
 In 1913, in the First Spanish International Congress on Tuberculosis, he was awarded the Medal of Gold and the Diploma of Honor in gymnastics.